luisgzaparolli/airflow-cert-dag-authoring/notes/2_variables.md

 - Secret Backend - local files or custom backends
 - Programmatically

+- By creating a variable with an environment variable you:
+    - avoid making a connection to your DB
+    - hide sensitive values (the variable can only be fetched within a DAG)

 The order that Airflows checks for variables: Secrets Backends -> Environment Variable -> DB

 Can also create connections like this: